top of page

 The Lyrid Meteor Shower

-One of the oldest known meteor showers, the Lyrids, will peak on the night of April 22–23.
-This shower, active from April 15 to 29, can produce up to 20 meteors per hour under ideal conditions.
-Lyrid meteors are known for their fast, bright streaks, sometimes leaving glowing trails.
+The Lyrids peak on the night of April 22–23, though the shower is active from April 15 to 29.
+Expect up to 20 meteors per hour under dark skies.
+Lyrid meteors are fast and bright, sometimes leaving glowing trails.

 • Look towards the northeastern sky after midnight, near the constellation Lyra.

-• Find a dark location away from city lights for the best visibility.
+• Head to a location away from city lights for the best visibility.

 The Pink Moon